 - The circulating (MAIN) collection is intended to provide the highest degree of individual access to materials.
 The bulk of the library's collection consists of printed monographs and similar publications, i.e., books.
 Normally, books are in the main collection, arranged on open shelves using the Library of Congress (LC) Classification system, and available for loan (30 working days, or 180 working days for faculty).
 The main collection is shelved on the first and second floors.

-- Nonprint materials (computer disks and sound and video cassettes and discs) are housed in closed stacks.
+- Nonprint materials (DVDs, CDs, VHS tapes, and LaserDiscs) are housed in closed stacks.
 Nonprint materials circulate for 7 working days.

 - The current and recent unbound issues of printed periodicals are housed on the hinged shelves in the circulation area, arranged alphabetically by title.
 The current issue is placed on display with the recent unbound issues underneath.
 As periodical volumes are completed, they are bound and moved to the first floor in the section before the C call numbers and are arranged in alphabetical order by title.
 Periodicals do not circulate.
 Some periodical volumes are on microfilm or microfiche.

 - Current and recent newspapers are shelved in the main reading room at the bay window.
 For most papers, these are the only holdings.
 There are back files on microfilm for the New York Times and Wall Street Journal.
 Newspapers do not circulate.